jayCde/interactive-rating-component/README.md

 # Interactive-Rating-Component/Page
 Interactive rating component using HTML, CSS and vanilla J.S

-This is an interactive rating projec for fun.
+This is an interactive rating project for fun.

 This project makes use of HTML CSS and JavaScript.